 where $P_{1\log D'}^{(R')}$ is defined as $P_{1}^{(R')}$ without introducing an auxiliary divisor $M'$.
 The smoothness of the morphisms (\ref{eqlog}) implies that the definition using $P_{1\log D}^{(R,M)}$ is equivalent to the criterion \cite[Proposition 7.7]{Tohoku} using $P_{1\log D'}^{(R')}$.

-If we assume a strong form of resolution of singularities, for a Galois covering $V\to U$, we can conclude an existence of $R$ such that the ramification of $V\to U$ is bounded by $R+$.
+If we assume a strong form of resolution of singularities, for a Galois covering $V\to U$, we can conclude that there exists $R$ such that the ramification of $V\to U$ is bounded by $R+$.
 More precisely, we consider the following condition on a smooth separated scheme $U$ of finite type over $k$: \begin{itemize} \item[(RS)] If $X$ is a proper scheme over $k$ containing $U$ as a dense open subscheme, there exist a proper smooth scheme $X'$ over $k$ and a morphism $f\colon X'\to X$ such that $U'=f^{-1}(U)\to U$ is an isomorphism and $U'$ is the complement of a divisor with simple normal crossings. \end{itemize}

-\begin{pr} Let $U$ be a separated smooth scheme of finite type over $k$ and $V\to U$ be a finite \'etale Galois covering.
-Then, there exists a proper scheme over $k$ there exist a proper smooth scheme $X$ over $k$ containing $U$ as the complement of a divisor $D$ with simple normal crossings and a linear combination $R=r_1D_1+\cdots+r_hD_h$ of irreducible components of $D$ with rational coefficients $r_i\geqq 1$ such that the ramification of $V$ over $U$ along $D$ is bounded by $R+$. \end{pr}
+\begin{pr} Let $U$ be a separated smooth scheme of finite type over $k$ satisfying the condition {\rm (RS)} above and $V\to U$ be a finite \'etale Galois covering.
+Then, there exist a proper smooth scheme $X$ over $k$ containing $U$ as the complement of a divisor $D$ with simple normal crossings and a linear combination $R=r_1D_1+\cdots+r_hD_h$ of irreducible components of $D$ with rational coefficients $r_i\geqq 1$ such that the ramification of $V$ over $U$ along $D$ is bounded by $R+$. \end{pr}

 \begin{proof} By \cite[Proposition 7.22]{Tohoku}, there exist $X$ and $R'$ such that the log ramification of $V$ over $U$ along $D$ is bounded by $R'+$.
 It suffices to set $R=R'+D$. \end{proof}